AliExpress Supplier Risk: How to Verify Reliable Sellers in 2026

 How to Use the Risk Data

 The most effective approach is to combine the automated risk assessment with your own sample order.
-Use the Risk tab to filter out obviously dangerous suppliers (high-severity flags, poor trust score, no business license).
+Use the Risk tab to filter out high-risk suppliers (high-severity flags, poor trust score, no business license).
 For the suppliers that pass the automated check, order a sample to verify product quality firsthand.

 This two-step process — automated screening plus physical verification — gives you the highest confidence level with the least amount of wasted time.